lazarioleg/passwordChecker/README.md

 Generate secure passwords with customizable length and character sets

-Salt and hash passwords using SHA-256
+Salt and hash passwords using BCRYPT

 Store salt and hash in a SQLite database